 Specifically, rucaparib is being developed as monotherapy treatment of advanced ovarian cancer in patients with deleterious BRCA-mutated tumors inclusive of both germline and somatic BRCA mutations.
 Rucaparib’s Marketing Authorization Application (MAA) to the European Medicines Agency for the proposed treatment indication was submitted in November 2016.

-Rucaparib is also being developed as maintenance therapy for advanced ovarian cancer in the ARIEL3 trial for patients with tumors with BRCA mutations and other DNA repair deficiencies beyond BRCA (commonly referred to as homologous recombination deficiencies, or HRD).
-Data from ARIEL3 are expected in mid-2017, which is expected to be followed by the submission of a supplemental NDA for second-line maintenance therapy.
+Rucaparib is also being developed as maintenance treatment for advanced ovarian cancer in the ARIEL3 trial for patients with tumors with BRCA mutations and other DNA repair deficiencies beyond BRCA (commonly referred to as homologous recombination deficiencies, or HRD).
+Data from ARIEL3 are expected by the end of June 2017 which, if positive, are expected to be followed by the submission of a supplemental NDA for second-line maintenance treatment.

 Additionally, rucaparib is in clinical development for the treatment of metastatic castration-resistant prostate cancer patients in the TRITON2 trial for patients with tumor BRCA mutations and ATM mutations (both inclusive of germline and somatic) or other deleterious mutations in other HR repair genes and the TRITON3 trial for patients with tumor BRCA mutations and ATM mutations (both inclusive of germline and somatic) who have progressed on AR-targeted therapy and who have not yet received chemo in the castrate-resistant setting.
 Both trials are open for enrollment.

 Clovis is also exploring rucaparib in other solid tumor types with BRCA and HRD populations, including, breast, pancreatic, gastroesophageal, bladder and lung cancers.